 As most investors knows, diversification is a key to insulating yourself against risk and providing yourself with the greatest opportunity for growth.
 In a low-growth market, you should aim for a portfolio that contains a range of different yield producing investments.
 This can include a mixture of equities, bonds and alternative investments such as real assets including unlisted property or infrastructure.

 Get your financial adviser to break down your options and risks.
 Getting the right investment advice can make all the difference in planning for your financial future, achieving your financial goals and maximising your private wealth potential.

 Perks Private Wealth advice and services are provided by Perks Private Wealth ABN 086 643 058, Australian Financial Services Licence No. 236 551.

 This document contains general advice and has been prepared without taking your personal circumstances into account.
 You should consider the appropriateness of it in light of your own personal circumstances.
 You should obtain and read the PDS and seek advice if necessary before acquiring any financial product.
-Please refer to our FSG (available at [insert website]) for contact information and information about remuneration and associations with product issuers.
+Please refer to our Compliance & Legal page for PPW’s FSG for contact information and information about remuneration and associations with product issuers.